 Causes of Glomerulonephritis

-Glomerulonephritis is frequently because of a hassle together with your immune system.
+Glomerulonephritis is frequent because of a hassle together with your immune system.
 Sometimes it is a part of a condition inclusive of systemic lupus erythematosus (SLE) or vasculitis.

 In a few instances, it may be caused by infections, inclusive of: